triadwoozie/NoUSB-ISO-Booter/README.md

-Here’s the updated GitHub description that includes information about GRUB2Win, gives it credit, and references the link you provided:

----

 # NoUSB ISO Booter

 NoUSB ISO Booter is a versatile tool for installing Linux distributions and custom ISOs directly from your hard drive, eliminating the need for a USB pendrive.
 Inspired by [this program](https://www.reddit.com/r/linux/comments/18l2qks/i_made_a_program_that_allows_you_to_install_linux/), it enhances the installation process by integrating GRUB2Win, providing an efficient and user-friendly experience.